cdt15/lingam/README.md

 * Y. Zeng, S. Shimizu, H. Matsui, F. Sun. **Causal discovery for linear mixed data**.
 In Proc.
 First Conference on Causal Learning and Reasoning (CLeaR2022).
 PMLR 177, pp. 994-1009, 2022. [[PDF]](https://proceedings.mlr.press/v177/zeng22a.html)

+### Missing data

+Should you use this package for performing the **Missingness-LiNGAM algorithm**, we kindly request you to cite the following paper:

+* M. Ceriscioli, S. Shimizu, and K. Mohan. **Discovering Linear Non-Gaussian Models for All Categories of Missing Data (Student Abstract)**.
+The 40th Annual AAAI Conference on Artificial Intelligence (AAAI-26) Student Abstract and Poster Program, 2026. [[PDF]](https://raw.githubusercontent.com/matteoceriscioli/matteoceriscioli.github.io/master/files/Discovering_Linear_NonGaussian_Models_for_All_Categories_of_Missing_Data_(Student_Abstract).pdf)